0x1000000/SqExpress/Readme.md

 ```
 ###
 It uses Roslyn compiler so it does not overwrite existing files - it patched it with actual columns.
 All kind of changes like attributes, namespaces, interfaces will remain after next runs.

 ## DTOs Scaffolding
-You can add special attributes to column properties in table descriptor to provide information to the code-gen util to create (update) DTO classes with mappings:
+You can add special attributes to column properties in table descriptors to provide information to the code-gen util to create (update) DTO classes with mappings:
 ```cs
 public class TableUser : TableBase
 {